MattLong87/BrightLabel/README.md

 <img src="https://raw.githubusercontent.com/MattLong87/BrightLabel/refs/heads/main/assets/images/design/clif_bar.png" width="250">

 ### Vitamins
-In addition to the API challenges discussed above, identifying the "top three" vitamins was also an ambiguity.
+In addition to the API challenges discussed above, identifying the "top vitamins" to display was also an ambiguity.
 I decided to calculate the percent daily value for each using the [FDA's recommendations](https://www.fda.gov/food/nutrition-facts-label/daily-value-nutrition-and-supplement-facts-labels), and display the three vitamins with highest percentages.
 This also required converting between various units to compare the values provided by the API to the ones given by the FDA.
 I note that the brief specified that vitamin amounts should be displayed in milligrams, so I used that unit even for vitamins typically measured in much smaller units, which leads to some very small numbers being displayed.
 I'm also only displaying the %DV if it's >.01%, which it often isn't, in my experience.
 However, it is displayed for the Clif Bar product shown above.

 ### Final Details
 Once the basic functionality of the app was implemented, I reviewed each screen and added details to cover various states and user flows.
 For example: